Is SEO dead in 2024?

-What is the Future of SEO in 2023?
-5 Trends Reveal Where We’re Headed [And How to Make Most Out of Them]
+What is the Future of SEO in 2024?
+5 Trends Reveal Where We’re Headed

 Is the future of SEO dead?
-Where is the SEO game headed towards?
-Here are the 5 trends that reveal where SEO is headed in 2023 and beyond.
+Where is the SEO game headed?
+Here are the 5 trends that reveal where SEO is headed in 2024 and beyond.

 1. Zero-Click Searches

-Zero-click searches (also called “no-click searches”) refer to a search engine results page (SERP) which answers the query right at the top of a Google search result.
+Zero-click searches (also called “no-click searches”) refer to a search engine results page (SERP) that answers the query right at the top of a Google search result.